CsongorVincze/Szimulaciok/documentation/src/content/blog/pendulum.md

 ---
-title: 'Physics Pendulum Simulation'
+title: 'An introduction to oscillations'
 description: 'A simulation of a simple pendulum with physics calculations.'
-pubDate: 'Jul 08 2022'
+pubDate: 'Dec 27, 2025'
 heroImage: '../../assets/blog-placeholder-3.jpg'
 ---

-# Physics Pendulum Simulation

 This simulation demonstrates the motion of a simple pendulum under the influence of gravity and damping.
+HALOOOOO

 ## The Physics Behind It